-Micaela Parker is Executive Director of the Academic Data Science Alliance (ADSA).
+Micaela Parker is the Founder and Executive Director of the Academic Data Science Alliance (ADSA).
 Before launching ADSA, Micaela served as a Program Coordinator for the Moore-Sloan Data Science Environments and an Executive Director for the University of Washington’s eScience Institute.
 At eScience, she handled operations, developed research and training programs, and participated in strategic planning and fiscal oversight.
 Based on her years of experience, Micaela now offers consulting for emerging data science initiatives in academia.
 Prior to her entry into data science, Micaela was a research scientist for 10 years in the University of Washington's School of Oceanography where she managed the Center for Human Health and Ocean Studies.
 She continues to hold the title of eScience Data Science Fellow and she is a Research Scholar with the Ronin Institute for Independent Scholarship.
 Prior to 2014, Micaela was a research scientist in UW’s School of Oceanography, where she also earned her PhD.
 She has been involved in many large, interdisciplinary projects bridging oceanography and genomics.
 Micaela is an avid skier and enjoys mountain biking and snorkeling/SCUBA diving.
 She is terrible at baking and dancing, but continues to do both when no one is watching.

 Steve Van Tuyl